Prior99/hyrest/docs/introduction-hyrests-approach.md

 ---
-id: hyrests-approach
+id: introduction-hyrests-approach
 title: Hyrest's approach
 ---

-With all the problems denoted in [Drawbacks](drawbacks) and [existing solutions listed previously](existing-approaches), what role does Hyrest take?
+With all the [problems SPAs have](preamble-problems-with-spas) and [existing solutions listed previously](introduction-existing-approaches), what role does Hyrest take?

 ## Motivation

-Hyrest aims to keep the architecture of each application intact and tries to [not mix up the different tiers](anatomy#don-t-mix-up-the-tiers).
+Hyrest aims to keep the architecture of each application intact and tries to [not mix up the different tiers](preamble-anatomy#don-t-mix-up-the-tiers).
 While doing so, it still wants to bridge the gaps between sub-projects and make them essentially one (This is greatly inspired by the trend to use mono-repositories).

 Calling the route of another service will be as easy as calling a method implemented in the same sub-project.
 Interfaces can be consistently shared between projects and logic can dynamically be re-used while still maintaining a consistent Api.

 ## Solutions

-When thinking back about the target multitier architecture discussed in [Anatomy](anatomy), each application deserves its own three tiers, connected by a networking tier.
+When thinking back about the suggested multitier architecture discussed in [Anatomy](preamble-anatomy), each application deserves its own three tiers.
+Multiple applications are connected by a networking tier.
 Each application has its own presentation tier, the one of the backend being the REST Api consumed by the frontend:

 ![Multitier Architecture](assets/layers-correct.svg)